lynnboy/implnote-boost/functional-forward.md

 * Handling _perfect forwarding_ problem via preprocessor generated code, superceded by rvalue-reference
 * Both adapters wraps a functor/function pointer into a functor
 * `lightweight_forward_adapter` requires passing `ref(x)` for lvalues, and unwraps the argument when invoking.
+* Handles 0 argument case specially because SFINAE cannot work for that.

 ------
 ### Dependency